typelevel/cats-effect/docs/tutorial.md

 ### Producer consumer with bounded queue
-Having a bounded queue implies that producers, when the queue is full, will wait (be 'filter blocked') until there is some empty bucket available to be filled.
+Having a bounded queue implies that producers, when the queue is full, will wait (be 'fiber blocked') until there is some empty bucket available to be filled.
 So an implementation needs to keep track of these waiting producers.
 To do so we will add a new queue `offerers` that will be added to the `State` alongside `takers`.
 For each waiting producer the `offerers` queue will keep a